2moe/glossa/Readme.md

 By the way, it may not be as perfect as you imagine.

-If we choose a `Monokai` theme during compilation, it will generate highlighted text with the `Monokai` theme.
+If we choose a `Monokai` theme before compilation, it will generate highlighted text with the `Monokai` theme.

 If we need themes like `One Dark` and `ayu-dark`, we can either generate them at runtime or generate highlighted text for each theme during compilation.